dvandenham/shattered/README.md

         1. Creating the system EventBus.
         2. Automatically registering all classes annotated with the @EventBusSubscriber annotation into their respective EventBus.
         3. Posting the CreateRegistryEvent, causing all registries to be created and registered into a master registry.
-        4. Initializing GLFW (init_glfw) and the rendering system (init_gfw).
+        4. Initializing GLFW (init_glfw) and the rendering system.
         5. Loading initial assets for the loading screen.
-        6. Booting up the rendering system and starting the loading screen thread (start_gfx).
+        6. Booting up the rendering system and starting the loading screen thread.
         7. Loading, parsing and validating the json-based registries for every asset type (init_assets).
         8. Loading all assets defined into these registries into real registries, one asset type at a time.
         9. Loading the configuration database.
+        10. Initializing the GuiManager (init_gui)
-        10. Instantiating the main menu screen and registering it into the GuiManager.
+        11. Instantiating the main menu screen and registering it into the GuiManager.
-        11. Initializing the keyboard/mouse input handler.
+        12. Initializing the keyboard/mouse input handler (input_setup).
-        12. Starting the core runtime.
+        13. Let the Atlas work it's magic (atlas_stitch)
+        14. Configure the LuaMachine (init_lua_machine)
-        13. Stopping the loading screen thread.
+        15. Stopping the loading screen thread.
+        16. Starting the core runtime.
-        14. Playing the boot animation and boot sound.
+        17. Playing the boot animation and boot sound.
-        15. Showing the main menu.
+        18. Showing the main menu.

 # Registries